Fred Katz: Labour movement

 Katz was a member of the Social Democratic Party of Victoria before joining the Victorian Socialist Party (VSP), a Marxist organisation, upon its formation in 1906.
 He spoke regularly at party meetings, and was a vocal opponent of electoral cooperation with the Australian Labor Party (ALP).
 In 1909, Katz was elected assistant secretary of the Federated Carters' and Drivers' Industrial Union.
 He moved to Tasmania in 1911, in order to re-organise the local branch of the union, and succeeded in increasing its membership from 30 to more than 400 within a few months.
 While in Tasmania, he was responsible for introducing John Curtin – a fellow VSP member – to his future wife Elsie.
 Katz led successful strikes in Hobart and Launceston, but enthusiasm later declined and he resigned his positions in January 1914 in order to return to Melbourne.

 During World War I, Katz was assistant state secretary of the Federated Clerks' Union.
 He was an opponent of conscription, and in 1915 he successful moved that the Melbourne Trades Hall ignore correspondence sent by the Federal Parliamentary War Committee.
-As a result of that, and likely also due to his German background, he was publicly tarred and feathered in December 1915 by several men in military uniform, outside his office in Little Collins Street.
+As a result of that, and likely also due to his German background, he was publicly tarred and feathered on 22 December 1915 by several men in military uniform, outside his office in Little Collins Street.
 A military inquiry was established but was unable to determine the identity of those involved.

 Katz was federal secretary of the Federated Clerks' Union of Australia from 1920 to 1940, and was also state president.
 He also served as state secretary and general secretary of the Federated Miscellaneous Workers' Union of Australia (1922–1927), and president of the Melbourne Trades Hall Council (1937–1938).
 During World War II, he represented the unions on the Cargo Control Committee, and was a deputy member of the Victorian Industrial Court of Appeals.